IBM/deploy-app-using-tekton-on-kubernetes/README.md

 # *** Work in Progress ***
 # Build and Deploy a hello-world application on Kubernetes

-This tutorial takes you through the steps to deploy an application to Kubernetes Service on IBM Cloud.
-In this tutorial you learn the following concepts:
+These days industries are adopting container enabled environments like Docker and Kubernetes.
+Generally developers create applications on their desktop, debug them locally, and then build and deploy to the container environment.
+This tutorial helps you to understand the steps involved to deploy an application to Kubernetes Service on IBM Cloud.
+At the end of this tutorial, you will learn how to build and deploy an application on IBM Cloud Kubernetes Service :
--	To deploy an application on IBM Kubernetes Service(IKS) using kubectl
+-	using kubectl CLI without any devops pipeline
--	To build and deploy application on IKS using Tekton Pipeline
+-	using Tekton (Kubernetes style CI/CD) Pipeline

 ## Pre-requisites

-To complete this tutorial, you will need:
+To complete this tutorial, you need:

 * An [IBM Cloud](https://cloud.ibm.com/login) account
 * Get an instance of [Kubernetes Service on IBM Cloud](https://cloud.ibm.com/kubernetes/catalog/cluster).
 It will take ~20 minutes.